dojo-intro-to-programming/online-lessons/day4.md

 # Day Four
-## Objectives - Learn more advanced array and object manipulation, expand on knowledge of functions by exploring callbacks.
+## Objectives - Learn about arrays more deeply through algorithms.
 1. Recap - 10min
     - Q&A
     - Predict the output answers